 Principle Concepts for Voting

+Under RTC, for Resources that are being economically dispatched by ERCOT, the current practice of pre-reserving portions of their capacity to provide Ancillary Services (AS) through telemetry from the Resource’s QSE will be discontinued.
+AS awards will now be an output of RTC.

-RLC calculated Resource Limits of High Ancillary Service Limits (HASLs) and Low Ancillary Service Limits (LASLs) will be discontinued.
+Because of this, RLC calculated Resource Limits of High Ancillary Service Limits (HASLs) and Low Ancillary Service Limits (LASLs) will be discontinued.

+With the HASL and LASL calculations being discontinued, the method for calculating dispatch limits needs to be modified.
 High Sustained Limits (HSLs), Low Sustained Limits (LSLs), and telemetered ramp rates will be used directly to calculate High Dispatch Limits (HDLs) and Low Dispatch Limits (LDLs), per the formulas

 HDL=Min(HSL,TelemMW+NormalRampRateUp*5)